 The Company closely monitors the availability of vessels in the offshore support vessel market as the utilization and day rates of the Company's fleet is dependent on the supply and demand dynamics for its vessels.
 For example, low oil and natural gas prices and a corresponding decline in offshore exploration may reduce demand for the Company's vessels and in the past such declines have forced many operators in the industry to restructure, liquidate assets or consolidate with other operators.
-Additionally, the delivery of newly built offshore support vessels to the industry-wide fleet has in the past contributed to an oversupply of vessels in the market, thereby further lowering the demand for the Company's existing offshore support vessel fleet.
-A combination of low customer exploration and drilling activity levels, and excess supply of offshore support vessels whether from laid up fleets or newly built vessels could, in isolation or together, have a material adverse effect on the Company's business, financial position, results of operations, cash flows and growth prospects.
+Additionally, the delivery of newly built offshore support vessels to the industry-wide fleet has in the past contributed to an oversupply of vessels in the market, thereby further lowering the demand for the Company's vessels whether from laid up fleets or newly built vessels could, in isolation or together, have a material adverse effect on the Company's business, financial position, results of operations, cash flows and growth prospects.
 Alternatively, increasing activity levels and a stable supply of offshore support vessels could support higher utilization and day rates and improved financial performance of the Company's business.